Mary Magdalene de' Pazzi: Veneration

 Two years after de' Pazzi died, the Jesuit Vincenzo Puccini, her confessor, published the life of this Carmelite nun as an edifying example.
 The 1639 edition was augmented with material relating to the mystic's canonization, and was purposefully dedicated to two nieces of Pope Urban VIII.

 Numerous miracles allegedly followed de' Pazzi's death, and the process for her beatification was begun in the year 1610 under Pope Paul V, and completed under Pope Urban VIII in the year 1626.
-She was not, however, canonized until 62 years after her death, when Pope Clement IX raised her to the altars on April 28, 1669.
+She was not, however, canonized until 62 years after her death, when Pope Clement IX raised her to the altars on 28 April 1669.
 The church of the Monastery of Pažaislis, commissioned in 1662 in Lithuania, was one of the first to be consecrated in her honor.
 Puccini's successful biography first was translated into French in honor of her canonization.

 Nowadays, de' Pazzi herself is little known outside Italy, but her cult is very strong, especially in Florence.
 Paulist Press issued a selection of her writings in English translation in their series of Classics of Western Spirituality.
 Her importance in the Mission to the East especially in connection with India is recently explored.

-The quote Never utter in your neighbors' absence what you would not say in their presence. is attributed to her on the web.

 Feast day

-In 1670, the year after de' Pazzi's canonization, the feast day of the saint was inserted in the General Roman Calendar for celebration on May 25, the day of her death.
-In 1728, the date of May 25 was assigned instead to Pope Gregory VII, and her feast day was moved to May 29, where it remained until 1969, when it was restored to its original place in the calendar, as the true anniversary of her death.
+In 1670, the year after de' Pazzi's canonization, the feast day of the saint was inserted in the General Roman Calendar for celebration on 25 May, the day of her death.
+In 1728, the date of 25 May was assigned instead to Pope Gregory VII, and her feast day was moved to 29 May, where it remained until 1969, when it was restored to its original place in the calendar, as the true anniversary of her death.

 Mortification

-Pazzi was known to have worn little clothing and to have whipped herself with a crown of thorns.
-According to researcher Ian Wilson, sometimes she would wear only a single garment but she would tear this off "in order to roll herself on thorns, or give herself another savage beating".
-Wilson described Pazzi as a "florid, sadomasochistic neurotic".
+De' Pazzi was known to practice of mortification, such as scourging herself with a crown of thorns.

+According to researcher Ian Wilson sometimes she would wear only a single garment but she would tear this off "in order to roll herself on thorns, or give herself another savage beating."
+Wilson described Pazzi as a "florid, sadomasochistic neurotic."
 Asti Hustvedt has written that "Pazzi wore a crown of thorns and a corset onto which she had attached piercing nails.
 She also walked barefoot through the snow, dripped hot wax onto her body, and licked the wounds of the diseased, including those afflicted with leprosy."

-The anthropologist Eric Dingwall wrote a chapter on Pazzi's alleged masochism and flagellant behaviors in Very Peculiar People (1962).
+The anthropologist Eric Dingwall wrote a chapter on Pazzi's masochism and flagellant behaviors in his book Very Peculiar People (1962).

-Psychiatrist Armando Favazza in Bodies under Siege (3rd edition, 2011) wrote:
+Psychiatrist Armando Favazza in his book Bodies Under Siege (3rd edition, 2011) has written:

+According to authors Sasha Alyson and Joe Chapple, 1585 was one of the "earliest recorded cases of masochism, Sister Mary Magdalene de Pazzi begs other nuns to tie her up and hurl hot wax at her."
+Pazzi is said to have found pleasure in being publicly whipped.

 Psychiatrist Kathryn J. Zerbe has written that Pazzi was a sufferer of anorexia mirabilis.
 She also displayed behavioral symptoms of bulimia.